pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 We arrived in Wellington later that day with sunlight to spare.

 We were staying in the [Copthorne Hotel Wellington](https://www.millenniumhotels.com/en/wellington/copthorne-hotel-wellington-oriental-bay/) in Oriental Bay.
-However, road closures meant that our coach couldn't approach from the West, and we had to do a giant loop around Wellingtons coast, approaching from the East along 'Great Harbour Way'.
+However, road closures meant that our coach couldn't approach from the West, and we had to do a giant loop around Wellington's coast, approaching from the East along 'Great Harbour Way'.

 Great Harbour Way is a winding coastal road with beautiful views out into the Wellington bay.
-As we travelled along it, I recognised some of the houses from a Tom Scott [video](https://www.youtube.com/watch?v=cUkoqppoFr8).
+As we travelled along it, I recognised some houses from a Tom Scott [video](https://www.youtube.com/watch?v=cUkoqppoFr8).
 Many of the houses along Great Harbour Way have private cable cars; allowing owners to get up to their houses on the side of Mount Victoria.

 We checked in and were greeted by an [amazing vista](/assets/images/new_zealand/1/new_zealand_0862.jpg) from our hotel window.